 Psychotherapy includes teaching people with binge eating disorder practical techniques for developing healthy attitudes toward food and weight.
 It also focuses on changing the way a person responds to difficult situations and stress.

 Cognitive behavioral therapy (CBT) is the number-one recommended evidence-based treatment.
-You can get it in group sessions with other people, in 1-to-1 sessions with a therapist in their office or online, or through a self-help program.
+You can get it in group sessions with other people or in 1-to-1 sessions with a therapist in their office or online.
 CBT focuses on helping people understand the thought patterns and feelings that influence their behaviors.
 It may help you cope with issues that can trigger binge-eating episodes and with learning to control your behavior and regulating eating patterns.

 Interpersonal psychotherapy focuses on your relationships with other people, for example, family members, peers, and co-workers.
 Its goals are to identify the specific problem linked to the negative eating behavior and to help you improve your interpersonal skills and make a constructive change.
 This type of therapy may be effective for people whose binge eating is triggered by problematic relationships and unhealthy communication skills.